abportillo02/seq-align/README.md

 The default gap scoring scheme has been changed in version 7.110 (2013 Oct).
 It tends to insert more gaps into gap-rich regions than previous versions.
 To disable this change, add the --leavegappyregion option. -->
+# ran mapping to truncate headers and but be able to map back at the end

-# trimming "int" file using trimal
+# trimming "int" file using trimal Ex: trimal -in dmr_hervh_aligned_int.fasta -out trimmed_dmr_hervh_aligned.fasta -gt 0.1

-# seqmagick convert fasta to .phy file
+# seqmagick convert fasta to .phy file Ex: seqmagick convert trimmed_dmr_hervh_aligned.fasta trimmed_dmr_hervh_aligned.phy

-# phyml to get phy file (text files were empty)
+# phyml.sh to get phy file (text files were empty)
 # So decided to do FastTree -nt trimmed_dmr_hervh_aligned.phy > tree.nwk
 # view tree.py to map back names and visualize